That first step’s a doozy on the gig poster of the week

 Sign up for our newsletters Subscribe

-This week's gig poster was designed by Mobley (born Anthony Watkins II), a singer-songwriter and multi-instrumentalist based in Austin, Texas.
+This week's gig poster was designed by Mobley, a singer-songwriter and multi-instrumentalist based in Austin, Texas.
 It advertises his upcoming livestream tour, a series of nine virtual shows to benefit the Dawa Fund.
 Dawa provides direct financial assistance to people of color experiencing short-term crises—specifically musicians, artists, therapists, teachers, members of the service industry, and social workers.
 Each show on Mobley's tour is copresented by a different American music venue; for the Chicago date it's Subterranean, which will also receive a portion of the evening's proceeds.

 If you can't attend Mobley's virtual show (or would rather not), but you'd still like to support out-of-work or underemployed staff at Chicago music venues, you can use the Reader's list of fundraisers as a guide.
 And don't forget record stores!
 They need help too, and we've published a list of local stores that will let you shop remotely.